mrbrandao/retrolabels/diskette/hacktheplanet/README.md

 - [fdd312/htp-v8.0.webp](fdd312/htp-v8.0.webp) - Front facing skull in a black
   diskette, a nice "Hack The Planet" font is being used here, all v8.x version were based in this image.

+- [fdd312/htp-v9.0.webp](fdd312/htp-v9.0.webp) - Front facing skull in a grey
+  diskette, the skull is using a burrow, and there's a "Hack The Planet!" phrase in the bottom of the label.
+All v9.x version were based in this image.
+  This is a mixed version using the 3.0 label with the 6.0 skull burrow.

 #### 5¼-inch diskettes